| | |

 Kuwait, in the Gulf states, and about 600 as "embedded"

+and pool media with the US and British armed forces.
 The assignment they were about to cover coincided with a low-water

 mark for the safety of the media profession.
 Journalists have